robertguss/go-basics-softcover-book/chapters/go-basics-11-functions-in-go.md

 ## Wrap Up

-In this article, we learned how to create and work with functions in Go.
+In this chapter, we learned how to create and work with functions in Go.

 ## Additional Resources